acl-org/acl-anthology/README.md

    the libyaml C library will be used instead of a python implementation, speeding up the build.

+### Building and deployment with GitHub

+There is a GitHub actions action performing deployment directly from GitHub.
+To use this, you need to define these variables in your repository settings (web interface: settings -> secrets):

++ `PUBLISH_TARGET`: rsync will push the anthology to this target (e.g. `user@aclweb.org:anthology-static`)
++ `PUBLISH_SSH_KEY`: the secret key in standard pem format for authentication (without a passphrase)
++ `PUBLISH_ANTHOLOGYHOST`: The host which will serve the anthology later on (e.g. `https://www.aclweb.org`)

+GitHub will then automatically build and deploy the current master whenever the master branch changes.

 ### Cloning

 Clone the Anthology repo to your local machine: